tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

 so heavy on CRUD should probably have more unit tests than integration tests.

 It is important to point out, that a unit test in reality should really mean "a test for some unit of *functionality*".
-A unit shouldn't be limited to a function or a class.
+A unit shouldn't be limited to a *function* or a *class*.
 Quite often it is going be a few classes and functions working together to deliver functionality.

 For example, when you are building depth-first search, you shouldn't be creating separate tests